smwillson/memoryGameLatest/README.md

 ##Core functionality:

-* displayCard()-- when a card is clicked, display it to the user
+* displayCard()--contains logic that is used when a card is clicked to display it to the user

-* startGameTimer()-- the timer that measures time elapsed
+* startGameTimer()-- contains logic for the timer that measures time elapsed

-* updateNumberofMovesMade()-- keep updating the moves made as the user clicks a card and the stars
+* updateNumberofMovesMade()--  contains logic that is used to keep updating the moves made as the user clicks a card and the stars

-* addCardToOpenCardArray()-- checks if the array contains 2 cards, if so , check that have the same class but different ids.
+* addCardToOpenCardArray()-- contains logic that checks if the array contains 2 cards, if so , check that have the same class but different ids.
 If true, lock them in place else start countdown to hide open cards.

-* resetOpenCardArray()-- remove displayed card from the global open card array
+* resetOpenCardArray()-- contains logic that removes displayed card from the global open card array

-* countdown_init()-- start countdown to hide cards
+* countdown_init()-- contains logic that starts countdown to hide cards

-* checkGameOver()-- keep checking in the background if the game is over, display modal to user with congratulatory is message
+* checkGameOver()-- contains logic that keeps checking in the background if the game is over, display modal to user with congratulatory is message

-* reStart()-- reset everything
+* reStart()-- contains logic that resets everything